Different Reasons People Intervene

 - When one family tries to assume the role of the authority in this endeavor, resentments usually build up among other family members, including the substance abuser themselves.

 - An Interventionist is usually a former substance abuser themselves and can see an emotionally charged situation in terms of addiction and recovery.

-For an interventionist to guide and bring together those that have different reasons to speak in a loving way with a substance abuser can be a powerful, uplifting event.
-Often, just being in the presence of those different people in the room can transform a defiant substance abuser filled with anger, guilt, shame and remorse into someone willing to accept help unconditionally.
+For an interventionist to guide and bring together those that have different reasons to speak to a substance abuser, in a loving way, can be a powerful, uplifting event.
+Often, just being in the presence of those different people in the room can transform a defiant substance abuser filled with anger, guilt, shame, and remorse into someone willing to accept help unconditionally.

 Not sure what to do?

 Wondering if an intervention is the right move?